The objective of this lesson is show you how to write ratios using some situations or examples you encounter daily .

 Things are not always the same size.
 Thus, a natural need arise to compare quantities using division to see how much bigger a quantity is when compared to another.

-For example, looking at the two piles below made of red apples and green apples, you may not be satisfied just to know that there are more red apples.
+For example, looking at the two piles above made of red apples and green apples, you may not be satisfied just to know that there are more red apples.

-A comparison of red apples to green apples using division may help you to see how much more red apples there are.
+A comparison of red apples to green apples using division is a ratio and this comparison may help you to see how much more red apples there are.

 There are 9 red apples and 3 green apples.
 We can do a ratio of red apples to green apples as shown below: